 Learning how to sharpen a drawing pencil this way is challenging at first, and will certainly take practice.
 However, your care, dedication and skill will be evident in the quality of your drawing.

 I will be sharpening a 2B graphite pencil, but you can use this method to sharpen essentially any drawing pencil - charcoal, conte, etc. You can also sharpen any grade of pencil.
-Grade refers to how hard or soft the lead of the pencil is.
+Grade refers to how hard or soft the lead of the pencil is - learn all about this on the drawing pencils page!

 Though it may be more difficult at first to sharpen a very soft pencil, such as a 6B, or a very hard pencil, such as a 6H, this is just a matter of practice.